 Doug joined the firm’s commercial real estate practice group in 2008.
 Entering the practice during a recession opened up a variety of opportunities for Doug to assist the firm’s clients as they weathered the economic storm.
 In that regard, Doug’s services included representing borrowers, lenders, and guarantors in connection with loan workouts, foreclosures, restructuring, bankruptcy, and dispositions.
 He credits his initial work during an economic downturn as providing him with a valuable understanding of commercial financing transactions from both the lender and borrower perspective.

-Doug was raised in Raleigh and currently resides there with his wife, Jessie, and their son, William.
+Doug was raised in Raleigh and currently resides there with his wife, Jessie, and their children, William, Bonnie and Birdie.